pradeep927/Multiscale-wrinkling-and-folding-dynamics/README.md

 STEP 3: {Running Simulations}

 To execute a simulation, we create a dedicated folder {run_simulation} that contains the mesh files and the configuration files.
-Meshes are provided in VTK format (or i .txt format for the vertex model simulation) and typically correspond to epithelial footprints with prescribed geometries.
+Meshes are provided in VTK format (or in .txt format for the vertex model simulation) and typically correspond to epithelial footprints with prescribed geometries.

 The simulation parameters, including references to the mesh files, are specified in a configuration file named {config.cfg}.
 This file allows the user to set model parameters, time-stepping controls, solver tolerances, and material constants.